Your Records & Test Results

 You can also use the system to securely share parts of your medical record with others.

-Please note we are phasing out Patient Access and will be using the NHS App as our primary option for online services
+Please note we will no longer be using Patient Access and will be using the NHS App as our primary option for online services

 Waiting for test results?